 A recent health survey shows that Hong Kong has the most active population in the whole world.
-Statistics were gathered through the use of smartphone data that calculated the amount of steps taken by over 700,000 people.

 According to a Stanford University survey published in the Journal Nature, the average amount of steps taken by Hong Kong residents is a whopping 6,880 steps.
 This amount is followed by China, coming in at second place with an estimated citizen step average of 6,189 steps.

 On the contrary, another Asian country is being labeled as the world’s laziest.
 The survey revealed Indonesia to be at the bottom of the list, with its citizens taking a meager amount of 3,513 steps on average.
 With that said, it appears that not all Asian countries have an active population after all.

 A daily dose of Asian America's essential stories, in under 5 minutes.